 “What?
 It rained what?”

-“It was the night when the enemy troops attacked our town and my husband defeated them and killed about 200 of them.”
+“It was last night when the enemy troops attacked our town and my husband defeated them.
+He killed about 200 of them.”

 “What is this nonsense?
 When did the enemy troops attack the town?” said the master.

-“Wasn’t it the same night when Satan came to beat you up and you started braying like a donkey?”
+“Wasn’t it the same night that Satan came to beat you up and you started braying like a donkey?”

 “Oh, dear God!” burst out the master in frustration.

 “Are you taking what she says seriously?” asked the farmer.
-“Don’t you know that she is out of her mind?” said the farmer.
+“Don’t you know that she is out of her mind?”
+And so, the master left and went home.

-Two or three months later, the farmer packed his things, mounted the cart with his wife and set off for another town where no one knew them.
-There he proceeded to buy houses and shops and thus became the most prominent of merchants.
+Two or three months later, the farmer packed his things, mounted the cart with his wife, and they set off for another town where no one knew them.
+There he proceeded to buy houses and shops, and there he became the most prominent of merchants.